oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/12-add-hierarchies.md

 The Analytic View is functional, but not very interesting, with just a single hierarchy and a few measures.
 The data supports additional hierarchies for geography, and the movie genre that was used to search for movies to view.
 It’s time to add more hierarchies.
 In the real world, analytic views often use many hierarchies,

+Estimated Time:  10 Minutes

 ## Task 1 - Return to Analytic View Editor

 You can add hierarchies using the same methods that you added the Time hierarchy.
-First, you need to switch back the Analytic View editor.
+First, you need to switch back to the Analytic View editor.

 1. Choose the **Edit Analytic View** command.